 California: Pasadena, Glendale

-International: Latin America, All other areas not otherwise assigned
+International: Latin America, all other international areas not otherwise assigned

-Originally, from Oregon, by way of Alaska, Conor is a Pomona graduate from the Class of 2003.
-After graduation, Conor headed to New England where he worked for an educational enrichment program based out of Boston before heading back to school for his master’s in Higher Education Student Affairs from the University of Connecticut.
-Upon completion, he opted for a temporary hiatus from higher education to pursue his interest in gourmet coffee roasting by moving to a small town in Western Australia and working at a small coffee shop located just a few steps from the aquamarine waters of the Indian Ocean.
-After perfecting his roasting skills, he headed back to the U.S. where he worked as a middle school history teacher at an all-girls school in Los Angeles before finally making it back home to Pomona College and joining the Admissions staff in 2010.
+Originally from Oregon by way of Alaska, Conor is a 2003 Pomona alumnus.
+After graduation, Conor headed to New England, where he worked for an educational enrichment program based out of Boston before enrolling in the University of Connecticut for a master’s degree in higher education student affairs.
+Upon completion, he opted for a temporary hiatus from higher education to pursue his interest in gourmet coffee roasting by moving to an out-of-the way town in Western Australia and working at a small coffee shop located just steps from the aquamarine waters of the Indian Ocean.
+After perfecting his roasting skills, he headed back to the U.S., where he landed a job as a middle school history teacher at an all-girls school in Los Angeles.
+Conor finally made his way back home to Pomona College and joined the Admissions staff in 2010.

-In his spare time, Conor continues to search for the perfect LA coffee shop where he keeps the U.S. Postal Service in business by hand-writing letters to friends, family, and noteworthy figures (he’s sent over 600 in the last three years).
-Conor also claims to own not a single pair of plain white or black socks and opts instead for the wildly colorful variety.
-His favorite is his green penguin pair.
+In his spare time, Conor continues to search for the perfect L.A. coffee shop, where he keeps the U.S. Postal Service in business by hand-writing letters to friends, family, and noteworthy figures (over 1,000 in the last 5 years).

 Frances Nan '12, Assistant Dean of Admissions